qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Buying supplements instead of adopting healthier lifestyle.
 - Focusing on buying courses, books, study equipments instead of actually studying.
 Keep bookmarking online learning materials instead of reading them.
 - Musicians focusing on buying instruments (gear acquisition syndrome).
-- When writing, focusing on the formatting instead of the content.
 - A manager pushing employees to seemingly work hard instead of improving efficiency.
 - A parent train child by punishing hard, instead of using scientific training methods.
 - Bikeshedding effect: during meetings, people spend most time talking about trivial matters.
 - Staying in comfort zone.
 Only learn/practice the familiar things and avoid touching unfamiliar things.
 Avoiding the unpleasant information when learning.
-- Only care about the visible numbers (KPI, OKR), and ignore the important things behind the numbers, like perverse incentives caused by the KPI, statistical bias, and the validity of interpretations from the numbers.
+- Only care about the visible numbers (KPI, OKR), and ignore the important things behind the numbers, like perverse incentives caused by the KPI, statistical bias, and the non-measurable things.
 - Streetlight effect: Only search in the places that's easy to search, not the places that the target is in.
 - Hiding the signal of error instead of diagnosing and solving the error.